 RGE Compliance: Detail

-4CAST-RGE LIMITED (company no.: 10179978) and all its affiliates do not conduct “investment research” as defined in the FCA Conduct of Business Sourcebook (COBS) section 12 nor does it provide “advice about securities” as defined in the Regulation of Investment Advisors by the U.S. SEC.
+4CAST GROUP LIMITED (company number: 07260395) and all its subsidiaries do not conduct “investment research” as defined in the FCA Conduct of Business Sourcebook (COBS) section 12 nor does it provide “advice about securities” as defined in the Regulation of Investment Advisors by the U.S. SEC.

 Nonetheless, RGE continues to develop and implement industry best practice to ensure compliance with relevant regulatory requirements for a research house operating in financial markets.